Mark Prior: Orange County Flyers (independent), Texas Rangers (2010)

 By November 2009, throwing a ball 30 feet resulted in pain for Prior.
 That month, he hired Jackson Crowther, a former minor league pitcher who had also attended USC, to help him with his rehab.
 They focused on trying to grow muscle groups in the shoulder region, in hopes of helping stabilize the joint.
 On June 30, 2010, Prior returned to USC to perform a workout for major league scouts, but the workout was judged as "just all right" by an unnamed veteran scout.

 Unable to sign with a major league team, Prior agreed to an independent league contract with the Orange County Flyers of the Golden Baseball League on August 3, 2010.
-Used out of the bullpen for the team, he posted an 0.82 ERA in nine games, striking out 22 hitters in 11 innings.
+Used out of the bullpen for the team, he allowed no earned runs in 11 innings over 9 games with 22 strikeouts.
 On September 3, he signed with the Texas Rangers on a minor league contract.
 He pitched one scoreless inning for their Triple-A affiliate, the Oklahoma City RedHawks.